 Stitch patterns are a combination of different crochet stitches to create new and interesting stitch patterns.
 There are multiple possibilities and can be as intricate, detailed or as simple as you want.
 As you progress, you can combine more of the new stitches you learn to create new patterns and styles.

 For example, a V-Stitch is a combination of a double crochet stitch and a chain stitch alternated.

 Basic Crochet Patterns

 A pattern is a set of instructions for crocheting a certain project, whether it’s a scarf, hat, blanket or handbag.

 The patterns normally include abbreviations for different stitches and parts of a project.
-Here’s a link to all of the abbreviations from the Craft Yarn Council.
+For example, people who crochet use dc for double crochet and ch for chain.
+Here’s a link to all of the abbreviations you'll need for crochet from Enfys.